-If you live in the Midwest, the Pacific Northwest or Canada, you probably experienced a tough winter.
+If you live in the Midwest, the Pacific Northwest or Canada, in 2018-19 you probably experienced a tough winter.

 Niagara Falls froze over, as shown above.
 That’s rare.